-- 1. All Public Officials who are elected or paid, and all County Officers or Employees who are authorized to use County-issued credit cards or to approve vouchers, purchase orders, contracts and payroll such as purchasing clerks and purchasing agents, shall file with the Ethics Board, by depositing with the Office of the County Executive, a signed annual disclosure statement using a form approved by the Ethics Board which shall be substantially in conformance with the 2019 disclosure statement form filed with the Clerk of the County Legislature. - a. within thirty (30) days of taking office; and - b. no later than April 30 of each year thereafter.
+- 1. All Public Officials who are elected or paid, and all County Officers or Employees who are authorized to use County-issued credit cards or to approve vouchers, invoices, purchase orders or contracts, such as purchasing clerks and purchasing agents, shall file with the Ethics Board, by depositing with the Office of the County Executive, a signed annual disclosure statement using a form approved by the Ethics Board which shall be substantially in conformance with the 2022 disclosure statement form filed with the Clerk of the County Legislature. - a. within thirty (30) days of taking office; and - b. no later than April 30 of each year thereafter.